google/skywater-pdk-libs-sky130_bag3_pr/README.md

 These primitives are updated for V2.0.0 of the PDK.
 It currently support layout generation and LVS using Virtuoso pcells, which was previously not supported.
 Simulations using BAG is also supported.

+This workspace and tech plugin are primarily maintained by Felicia Guo, Sean Huang, and Bob Zhou.

 ## Technology features and hints
 - Layout resolution is in 5nm.
 - Min channel length is 150nm, so min channel units is 30.